OmanF/funpark_advanced_fp_with_fsharp/README.md

 This repo is a challenge, and journey by an F# admirer, but **by no means an expert**, into seeing how easy reimplementing that system in F# could be.
 **Oh, boy!** 😄

+## Shameless plug

+As I progress with the project I keep track of what I did, and why I did it, in a [blog series](https://omanfk.hashnode.dev/series/fsharpjourney).
+It gives insights to my thinking and the decisions and trade-offs I made on each step.
+(And hey, I just like writing it, and the rest of the blog, too!)
+(See what I did there?! 🤪)

 ## P.S

 If you like F#, but Elixir (and Erlang) are more your style, check out the [Gleam programming language](https://gleam.run/).